vmware-tanzu/community-edition/docs/site/content/docs/assets/capd-clusters.md

 > In the above `4ae` is a control plane node.

 ⚠️: If the Docker host machine is rebooted, the cluster will need to be re-created.
-Support for clusters surviving a host reboot is track in issue [#832](https://github.com/vmware-tanzu/community-edition/issues/832).
+Support for clusters surviving a host reboot is tracked in issue [#832](https://github.com/vmware-tanzu/community-edition/issues/832).